swallowcamel/nancywiki/Razor-View-Engine.md

 Pretty self explanatory except `disableAutoIncludeModelNamespace` which by default auto references the assembly of the model you pass into the view.

+Step 3: Use Razor!

+Inside NancyModule Constructor
+     ...
+     Get["/Home/Index"] = param =>
+                          {
+                              var model = repo.GetSomeModel();
+                              return View["/MyViewPath/Index.cshtml",model]
+                          };

+Note that the path for the razor view is relative to the root of your project.